 some libraries (such as CryptoAPI) which represent the buffer in little

-- sign the input data and output the signed result.
-This
+- Sign the input data (which must be a hash) and output the

-- verify the input data against the signature file and
+- Verify the input data (which must be a hash) against the

-- verify the input data and output the recovered data.
+- Verify the input data (which must be a hash) and output the

 - -kdf algorithm

 - Use key derivation function algorithm.
 The supported

 algorithms are at present TLS1-PRF and HKDF.
 Note:

 additional parameters and the KDF output length will normally have to be

 set for this to work.
 See EVP_PKEY_CTX_set_hkdf_md(3) and